Industry Industry Basildon History Yardley, Basildon Industry

 Unfortunately, Yardley incurred financial problems in the mid 1990s, the result of which saw the company going into receivership in August 1998.
 This ended in the sell off of the brand name to the German firm Wella and the complete factory site for re-development as the Yardley Business Park.
 An on-site public auction took place over two days on 21st/22nd April 1999 with over 2,000 lots on offer.
 Items auctioned included office, computer and packing equipment, fork lift trucks and complete production lines for lipstick and mascara production.

-Following closure, the production area, canteen, club, office block and boiler house with its landmark chimney, were all demolished as part of this redevolpment, although the main storage warehouse was retained and refurbished during 2001/2002.
-Most of the recreational land adjacent to Luckyn Lane along with parts of the main car park, had already been sold off prior to closure.
+Following closure, the production area, canteen, club, office block and boiler house with its landmark chimney, were all demolished as part of this redevelopment, although the main storage warehouse was retained and refurbished during 2001/2002.

 Two famous ex employees are Depeche Mode's lead vocalist Dave Gahan; a globally successful band whose four original members all lived in Basildon at the time of their formation, and Alison Moyet, who initially found fame as one half of synthpop duo Yazoo, before embarking on a successful solo career in 1984.

-Text written 2001 with revisions 2002-2007.
+Text researched and written by William Cox, 2001, with revisions 2002-2007.

-Copyright © 2001-2007, Basildon History Online.
+Copyright © 2001,2002-2007, B. Cox - Basildon History Online.
 All rights reserved.

 Copyright